Elizabeth is an author and professor of English, and has her MA in English and creative writing. She lives in TN with her husband and cat.

 The show stars James Roday as Shawn; Dulé Hill as Burton Guster, Shawn's "straight man" best friend/crime solving partner/pharmaceutical salesman; Timothy Omundson as Carlton Lassiter, the police department's head detective and Shawn's biggest rival; Maggie Lawson as Juliet, Lassiter's smart, beautiful and kick-butt partner; Corbin Bernsen as Shawn's overbearing retired-cop father and Kristen Nelson as the stern but lovable Chief Vick.

 The great thing about this show is its incredible range.
 While it is often goofy and hilarious, it can also be deep, occasionally dark, and it offers character development, especially in the latter seasons, and it seems that there is nowhere the show is not willing to go, and nothing too sacred to satire.
-From Bruce Campbell starring in a zombie-themed episode, to The Breakfast Club based episodes, parodies of scary movies like Friday the 13th and The Shining, and enough 80s and pop culture references to make your head spin, Psych is a show guaranteed to always make you smile.
-If you're new to the show, or if you're simply wanting to re-watch some of the best episodes to relive old times, here are twelve of the best episodes ever that you must see!
+From Bruce Campbell starring in a zombie-themed episode, to The Breakfast Club-based episodes, parodies of scary movies like Friday the 13th and The Shining, and enough 80s and pop culture references to make your head spin, Psych is a show guaranteed to always make you smile.
+If you're new to the show, or if you're simply wanting to re-watch some of the best episodes to relive old times, here are 12 of the best episodes ever that you must see!

 Pilot - Season 1, Episode 1